Hospice Quality

 Hospice quality matters.
 Hospice quality is important, yet difficult to define, measure, or report.
 Hospice Analytics, with input from hospice leaders across the country, developed a hospice quality ranking tool.
 This is not unique - although ranking all hospices in the country and making that information freely available to the public has never been done before.

-2. Hospice Visits in the Last Days of Life, per Care Compare for Hospice (HIS)
+1. Hospice Visits in Last Days of Life, from 8/23 Hospice Item Set.

 Why now?
 The discussion of hospice quality has been occurring for decades.
 Ranking hospice quality and sharing that information publicly is not without risk - which is the primary reason no one has done it.
 However, in recent months, there has been a dramatic increase in the number of hospice providers and some critique of the hospice field.
 This has created confusion for the general public regarding how to choose a hospice provider.
 Hospice Analytics' mission is to increase access to and utilization of high-quality hospice service.
 We decided to create a tool to help the general public find high-quality hospices and integrate it into our existing National Hospice Locator.
 The time is now...